Predictive Maintenance at Solar and Wind Installations to Reduce Risks and Downtime

 With a long history of helping support and protect renewable energy companies, Travelers brings a wealth of experience and value to our solar and wind customers.
 Our national breadth, local presence, and deep risk expertise and resources are designed to provide an advantage to companies in the rapidly evolving field of renewable energy.
 We offer unique experience and technical proficiency that can help renewable energy businesses assess and manage risk.
 Our deep industry knowledge enables us to deliver outstanding service, quality products and customized solutions to our clients – particularly in the practice of risk management.

 Unlike many other carriers who contract out to third-party generalists, Travelers has in-house Risk Control services, which are at the core of the unique value we provide.
 Our insights have been developed from a wealth of proprietary data and extensive experience collected over time.
-As one of the largest Risk Control departments in the industry, Travelers Risk Control Team can provide a variety of resources to help our customers.
+As one of the largest Risk Control departments in the industry, the Travelers Risk Control team can provide a variety of resources to help our customers.

 In the event of a wind or solar claim, Travelers has specially trained Claim professionals who understand the manufacturing, installation and technology processes associated with wind and solar energy.
 Travelers also has a Forensics Lab staffed with forensic engineers experienced in wind and solar accident reconstruction.